WSU-GC/Custom-Course-Module/README.md

 # WSU Custom Course Module

-This will serve as documentation for creating Blackboard building blocks and outlines the process used to build the WSU Custom Course Module (WSU CCM).
-Specific information about the CCM building block will also be presented.
+This will serve as documentation for creating Blackboard building blocks and outlines the process used to develop the WSU Custom Course Module (WSU CCM).

 ## Environment Setup